jhatch/node-cluster/README.md

-# Balance an Express server over avialable CPU cores
+# Balance an Express server over available CPU cores

 ## To run the example: